 Stacy: It’s nice to meet you, too.
 I’m in accounting.

-Small talk (casual conversation):
+Small talk (casual conversation)

-You do not need to get into any heavy topics of conversation, but being able to comfortably navigate chit-chat will make your work life a more pleasant experience.
+Being able to comfortably navigate chit-chat will make your work life a more pleasant experience.

 Fatima: What time is it?